withastro/docs/src/pages/en/guides/content-collections.md

 ### Organizing with nested directories

-Collections are considered **one level deep**, so you cannot nest collections (or collection schemas) within other collections.
-However, we do allow nested directories to better organize your content.
-This is vital for certain use cases like internationalization:
+Collections are **top-level folders** within `src/content`.
+You cannot nest collections, but you may use nested directories within a collection to better organize a collection's content.
+All nested directories will share the same schema defined for the top-level collection.
+For example, you can use this structure for internationalization:

 ```bash
 src/content/